ContextVision – Mandatory notification of trade – primary insider

-STOCKHOLM – March 17, 2020 – Fredrik Palm, CEO in ContextVision, has on March 13, 2020 purchased 300 shares in ContextVision AB at an average price of NOK 65 per share.
-After the transaction, Mr Palm holds a total of 1500 shares in ContextVision AB.
+STOCKHOLM – March 20, 2020 – Monsun AS, controlled by Magne Jordanger, member of the board of ContextVision, has on March 19, 2020 purchased 49 250 shares in ContextVision AB at an average price of NOK 67,27 per share.
+After the transaction, Monsun AS holds a total of 2 298 000 shares in ContextVision AB.

 For further information, please contact ContextVision’s CEO, Fredrik Palm, at +46 76 870 25 43 or visit www.contextvision.com.